Iran to execute man accused of helping US spy on slain general Qassem Soleimani | DW | 09.06.2020

-The Iranian man is accused of passing on information about the whereabouts of top Revolutionary Guards general Qassem Soleimani to the US and Israel.
+The Iranian man is accused of passing on information about the whereabouts of top Revolutionary Guard General Qassem Soleimani to the US and Israel.
 Iran later said the information was not tied to Soleimani's death.

 The man, identified as Mahmoud MM, was accused of passing on information about Soleimani's whereabouts to the CIA and Mossad in return for payment, an Iranian Justice Ministry spokesperson said.

-The man would soon be executed, according to state news agency IRNA.
+The man will soon be executed, according to state news agency IRNA.

 Later on Tuesday, the same ministry issued a second statement, clarifying that the man's activities had been uncovered before the airstrike that killed Soleimani and that he had been in prison for some time.
 He was not, therefore, thought to be involved in the general's death.